• Post author:

 • Post category:News

-In May of this year, the FAA released their new approval process for 107.39 (Operations over human beings).
-It is now almost an automatic process for Remote Pilots to be able to fly over people.
+In May of this year, the FAA released their new approval process for 107.39 (Operations over human beings) and 107.145 (Operations Over Moving Vehicles).
+It is now almost an automatic process for Remote Pilots to be able to fly over people and people in moving vehicles.
 Notice I wrote “almost” in that sentence.
 This is still a need for waiver, and your application must be accurate and complete!
 Easier for sure, but make sure you’re doing it right.

 But first we ask the question, “Why not just change the regulations and make it easier on every Remote Pilot who wants to fly over people?”
 Well, mainly because changing a regulation literally takes an act of Congress.
 And since we just were given a new FAA Reauthorization Act, and it’s an election year, odds are Congress won’t have the time (or desire) to deal with Part 107 regulatory change in any timely manner.